vernette/ipregion/README.md

 Options:
   -h, --help           Show this help message and exit -v, --verbose        Enable verbose logging
-  -d, --debug          Enable full debug trace and save full trace to file -j, --json           Output results in JSON format -g, --group GROUP    Run only one group: 'primary', 'custom', 'cdn' or 'all' (default: all) -t, --timeout SEC    Set curl request timeout in seconds (default: 10)
+  -d, --debug          Enable full debug trace and save full trace to file and upload it to bashupload.com -j, --json           Output results in JSON format -g, --group GROUP    Run only one group: 'primary', 'custom', 'cdn' or 'all' (default: all) -t, --timeout SEC    Set curl request timeout in seconds (default: 10)